Singapore-MIT GAMBIT Game Lab spacer

 Uricchio considers the transformation of media technologies into cultural practices, and their role in (re-) constructing representation, knowledge and publics.
 In part, he researches and develops new histories of 'old' media (early photography, telephony, film, broadcasting, and new media) when they were new.
 And in part, he investigates the interactions of media cultures and their audiences through research into such areas as peer-to-peer communities and cultural citizenship, media and cultural identity, and historical representation in computer games and reenactments.

 His most recent books include Media Cultures (2006 Heidelberg), on responses to media in post 9/11 Germany and the US, and We Europeans?
-Media, New Collectivities and Europe (forthcoming, London).
+Media, Representations, Identities (2008, Chicago).
 He is currently completing a manuscript on the concept of the televisual from the 17th century to the present.

-Specialties: history of media technologies and practices (print, photography, telegraphy, telephony, television, film, digital technologies...); media theory (representation, reception, aesthetic paradigms); social/cultural processes (hierarchization and differentiation, popularization, viral distribution)
+Specialties: history of media technologies and practices (print, photography, telegraphy, telephony, television, film, digital technologies...); media theory (representation, reception, aesthetic paradigms); social/cultural processes (hierarchization and differentiation); and algorithmic culture

 Philip Tan Boon Yew